eulerecho/kabooom/README.md

 - `kabooom_py`: Implementation of a state-based-search `bfs.py`, and another efficient hash-based Dijsktra and BFS `fox_travelers.py`.
 The main function generates random grids and the algorithm tries to find the solution
 - `kabooom_cpp`: CPP implementation of the state-based BFS, unit tests included.
-- `kabooom_py`: An initial attempt to formulate the minimum time problem as a optimal control problem using CaSaDi (WIP. solution incomplete, the solver segfaults!)
+- `kabooom_traj_opt`: An initial attempt to formulate the minimum time problem as a optimal control problem using CaSaDi (WIP. solution incomplete, the solver segfaults!)

 ## Code Execution